OpenFn/docs/README.md

 Next, learn how to define **filters** that trigger **job** runs.

+***

 # Filters
 Filters are used to trigger jobs.
-Filters that are linked to active jobs will route incoming messages to that job and trigger its execution.
+You, as a user, specify the filter **criteria** which determines which messages in your inbox should trigger job runs.
+This means that if any segment of a message body **matches** the string of `JSON` you gave as a filter, the filter will run and trigger a job (assuming you created one).

-The filter criteria is a string of valid `JSON` that will be used in the WHERE clause of an SQL query.
-In other words, If the JSON you write in your filter criteria is *included* in the body of the message sent to OpenFn, any active job triggered by that filter will run.
+The filter criteria takes the form of a string of valid `JSON`.
+In a SQL query, this string will be used in the WHERE clause, for example:

 ```sql
 SELECT * FROM receipts